NBKRedSpy/CardSurvival-RepeatScroll/README.md

 |ScrollRepeatDelay|250|When holding the scroll key down, indicates how often the scroll will repeat|
 |ScrollSpeedMilliseconds|0|The amount of time that a scroll will take to complete.
 Use zero for the game's default speed.|

+# Changing the Configuration
+All options are contained in the config file which is located at ```<Steam Directory>\steamapps\common\Card Survival Tropical Island\BepInEx\config\RepeatScroll.cfg```.

+The .cfg file will not exist until the mod is installed and then the game is run.

+To reset the config, delete the config file.
+A new config will be created the next time the game is run.

 # Installation
 This mod requires the BepInEx mod loader.